qidanrui/MassGen/README.md

 #### Models

 The system currently supports three model providers with advanced reasoning capabilities: **Google Gemini**, **OpenAI**, and **xAI Grok**.
 The specific models tested can be found in `massgen/utils.py`.
-You can add a model in that file.
+Additional models can be registered in that file.
-More providers will be added (help wanted!) and the extension will be made easier.
+More providers and local inference of open-sourced models (using vllm or sglang) will be added (help wanted!) and the extension will be made easier.

 #### Tools

 MassGen agents can leverage various tools to enhance their problem-solving capabilities.
 The Gemini, OpenAI, and Grok models can use their own built-in search and code execution.
 You can easily extend functionality by registering custom tools in `massgen/tools.py`.

 **Supported Built-in Tools by Models:**